Polyphthalamide – a high-performance hybrid material

 What is polyphthalamide (PPA)?

-Polyphthalamide (PPA) is a more resistant to high temperatures, semi-crystalline high-performance plastic from the group of Polyamides.
-Compared to standard polyamides such as PA6 or PA66 PPA offers significantly higher thermal and chemical stability, better dimensional stability and lower water absorption.
-This makes the material ideal for technical components in demanding environments - for example in automotive, electrical or mechanical engineering.
+Polyphthalamide (PPA) is a high-temperature-resistant, semi-crystalline, high-performance plastic from the polyamide group.
+Compared to standard polyamides such as PA6 or PA66, PPA offers significantly higher thermal and chemical stability, better dimensional stability, and lower moisture absorption.
+This makes the material ideal for technical components in demanding environments – for example, in the automotive, electrical, or mechanical engineering sectors – as well as for carrier components in Plastic composite parts, where PPA is used thanks to its direct adhesion to elastomers without additional adhesion promoters for media-resistant sealing systems and high-temperature applications.

 PPA is particularly stable against continuous thermal load (up to approx. +150°C, briefly up to +250°C), offers high rigidity, Strength and excellent creep resistance.
 It retains its shape even with thin-walled structures and under load - even at elevated temperatures and humidity.